angular/angular/aio/content/guide/pipes.md

 # Transforming Data Using Pipes

 Use [pipes](guide/glossary#pipe "Definition of a pipe") to transform strings, currency amounts, dates, and other data for display.
-Pipes are simple functions you can use in [template expressions](/guide/glossary#template-expression "Definition of template expression") to accept an input value and return a transformed value.
+Pipes are simple functions to use in [template expressions](/guide/glossary#template-expression "Definition of template expression") to accept an input value and return a transformed value.
 Pipes are useful because you can use them throughout your application, while only declaring each pipe once.
 For example, you would use a pipe to show a date as **April 15, 1988** rather than the raw string format.

 <div class="alert is-helpful">